Financial Aid Process

 - Apply early by filing the Free Application for Federal Student Aid (FAFSA) online as early as January 1.
 Be sure to include Landmark College Title IV Code: #017157 as a recipient of your FAFSA results.

-- If you have filed your FAFSA before February 15th and have already been accepted to the college, expect to receive your financial aid award package by March 1st, which outlines your eligibility for federal and Landmark scholarship sources, as well as instructions for next steps.
+- If you have filed your FAFSA before February 15 and have already been accepted to the college, expect to receive your financial aid award package by April 1.
+Your award package will include your eligibility for federal and Landmark scholarship sources, as well as instructions for next steps.
 After April 1st, applications are reviewed as they are received.
-Awards are typically made within one week of application receipt.
+Awards are typically sent within one week of application receipt.

 - Let the financial aid office know if there are any special circumstances that your FAFSA does not demonstrate (parent job loss, medical expenses, etc.) so that we may work with you to tailor a financial aid package that meets your needs.